aws/copilot-cli/site/content/docs/concepts/pipelines.en.md

 ## Why?

 We won't get too philosophical about releasing software, but what's the point of having a release pipeline?
-With `copilot deploy` you can deploy your service directly from your computer to ECS, so why add a middleman?
+With `copilot deploy` you can deploy your service directly from your computer to Amazon ECS on AWS Fargate, so why add a middleman?
 That's a great question.
 For some apps, manually using `deploy` is enough, but as your release process gets more complicated (as you add more environments or add automated testing, for example) you want to offload the boring work of repeatedly orchestrating that process to a service.
 With two services, each having two environments (test and production, say), running integration tests after you deploy to your test environment becomes surprisingly cumbersome to do by hand.

 Using an automated release tool like CodePipeline helps make your release manageable.
 Even if your release isn't particularly complicated, knowing that you can just `git push` to deploy your change always feels a little magical 🌈.